Bohr’s model of hydrogen atom energy levels

 - When an electron can jump from one orbit to another higher energy on the absorption of energy but one orbit to another lower energy with the emission of energy.

 - The angular momentum of an electron moving in an orbit is an integral multiple of h/2π.
-This integral multiple is known as the principal quantum energy level of an atom.
+This integral multiple is known as the principal quantum energy levels of hydrogen.

 where m = mass of an electron,